Walk-In Showers vs. Walk-In Tubs

 Jump to insight

-How walk-in showers differ from walk-in tubs
+Comparison: walk-in showers vs. walk-in tubs

 Walk-in showers can be accessible to people with mobility issues, including wheelchair users.
 However, they might present more of a fall risk than walk-in tubs.

-• Walk-in showers often include slip-resistant flooring, grab bars, built-in seating and handheld showerheads.
+Walk-in showers are showers with a low or no threshold.
+This allows easy entry without stepping over a high ledge, making them safer and more accessible.
+Walk-in showers also often include slip-resistant flooring, grab bars, built-in seating and handheld showerheads.
 The open design reduces tripping hazards and makes it easier for caregivers to assist if needed.

-Cost comparison: Walk-in showers vs. tubs
+Walk-in showers vs. walk-in tub costs

 Check if installation is included in the price of your tub or shower.

-Walk-in shower installation costs
+Walk-in shower costs

-"With a prefab walk-in shower kit, installation can range from $1,500 to $2,500.
-If you’re not using a prefab kit, installation costs are highly variable, with some people spending over $20,000 total,” Telymonde said.
+"With a prefab walk-in shower kit, installation can range from $1,500 to $2,500,” said Dominic Telymonde, vice president of sales at Boca.
+“If you’re not using a prefab kit, installation costs are highly variable, with some people spending over $20,000 total.”

-Walk-in bathtub installation costs
+Walk-in tub costs

-Benefits of a walk-in shower
+Benefits of walk-in showers

-Walk-in showers have many benefits that make them appealing, especially if you or a loved one finds sitting down difficult:
+Walk-in showers have many benefits that make them appealing, especially if you or a loved one finds sitting down difficult.

 • Space-efficient: Walk-in showers generally require less square footage than walk-in tubs, making them ideal for smaller bathrooms.